As the temperature drops, it’s very common for your motivation for weight loss exercise to plummet as well.

 - To assist with reaching my weight loss goals

 1. Work out in the loungeroom

-Grab your Healthy Mummy Post Pregnancy Exercise DVD and do a 10 or 15 minute session as often as you can squeeze in.
+Grab your Healthy Mummy App and pick one of the 500 workouts available.
+You could do a 10 or 15 minute session as often as you can squeeze in.
 Why not try doing a session before the kids get up, while they nap, or while they’re occupied eating lunch?